The Whites (novel)

 The Whites is a 2015 detective novel written by Richard Price under the pen name Harry Brandt.
 The book was published on February 17, 2015.
-Scott Rudin is producing a film adaptation of the novel.

 Critical reception

 The New York Times called The Whites "a work of reportage as much as it is a work of fiction.
 That’s what makes it important.
 It tells it like it is.
 It provides insight and knowledge, both rare qualities in the killing fields of the crime novel."

+Adaptations

+In August 22, 2014, Scott Rudin was set to produce a film adaptation of the novel for Sony Pictures.
+On June 16, 2022, Showtime was set to produce a limited television series adaptation of the novel with Ethan Hawke set to star in and executive produce.